Edgar-P-yan/node-systray-v2/README.md

 [![NPM Badge](https://badge.fury.io/js/node-systray-v2.svg)](https://badge.fury.io/js/node-systray-v2)
 [![install size](https://packagephobia.com/badge?p=node-systray-v2)](https://packagephobia.com/result?p=node-systray-v2)

-`node-systray-v2` is a cross-platform systray library for node.js with precompiled binaries.
+`node-systray-v2` is a very simple cross-platform systray library for node.js with precompiled binaries.
 It is a successor of the now unmaintained library [node-systray](https://github.com/zaaack/node-systray).
+It picks and uses precompiled executables under the hood based on what OS it's running on and communicates with them through stdin/stdout, so it works just out of the box.

+✨ **No need to compile ANYTHING.
+No headaces with those native addons, compilation or anything like that.
+Just add the module and use.**

 ## Installation